actualbudget/actual/docs/api/actual-ql/index.md

 `grouped` always returns the full split transaction (parent and subtransaction), no matter which part of it matched a filter.
 The returned data is also grouped so that transactions have a `subtransactions` property that lists them.

-These two options gives you full control over how you want to handle split transactions.
+These two options give you full control over how you want to handle split transactions.

 _\* There is a third option as well, `all`, which returns both transactions and subtransactions in a flat list.
 You only need this if doing something advanced._

-## Searching transactions
+## Searching Transactions

 Calling `filter` applies conditions to the query; only data that matches the given filters will be returned.